American Museum of Natural History – New York

 Finally, the Discovery Room is an interactive learning space for children and families.

 The American Museum of Natural History organizes temporary exhibitions, research programs, educational activities for all ages and learning courses for educators.

-The museum includes three shops, a restaurant, and two cafeterias .
+The museum’s complex includes a library, two cinema-theaters, three shops, a restaurant, and two cafes .